Tsagaan Sar: Ceremony

 The customs of Tsagaan Sar are significantly different depending on the region.
 In Mongolia around the New Year for example, families burn candles at the altar symbolizing Buddhist enlightenment.
 Also people greet each other with holiday-specific greetings such as Амар байна уу?
 (Amar baina uu?), meaning "Are you living peacefully?"
 Mongols also visit friends and family on this day and exchange gifts.
 A typical Mongol family will meet in the home dwelling of the eldest in the family.
-Many people will be dressed in full garment of national Mongol costumes.
+Many people will be dressed in a full garment of Mongolian traditional clothing.
 When greeting their elders during the White Moon festival, Mongols perform the zolgokh greeting, grasping them by their elbows to show support for them.
-The eldest receives greetings from each member of the family except for his/her spouse.
+The eldest receives greetings from each member of the family except for their spouse.
 During the greeting ceremony, family members hold long, typically blue, silk cloths called a khadag.
 After the ceremony, the extended family eats sheep's tail, mutton, rice with curds, dairy products, and buuz.
 It is also typical to drink airag and exchange gifts.
 Before the day, many Mongols had to clean their houses.

 The day before Tsagaan Sar is called Bituun, the name of the lunar phase of a new or dark moon.
 The lunar phases are Bituun (dark moon), Shined (new crescent moon), Tergel (full moon), and Huuchid (waxing moon).
 On the Bituun day, people thoroughly clean around home, herders also clean the livestock barns and shades, to meet the New Year fresh.
 The Bituun ceremony also includes burning candles to symbolize enlightenment of the samsara and all sentient beings and putting three pieces of ice at the doorway so that the horse of the deity Palden Lhamo could drink as the deity is believed to visit every household on this day.
 In the evening, families gather together—usually immediate family, in contrast to the large feast gatherings of White Moon day — and see out the old year eating dairy products and buuz.
 Traditionally, Mongolians settle all issues and repay all debts from the old year by this day.